coolprobn/prabinpoudel.com.np/src/posts/book-reviews/top-quotes-and-important-points-from-atomic-habits copy.md

 [[notice | Confession time]]
 |I wasn't sure if anyone would be interested to read these types of blogs so I had ran the Twitter poll and got some decent response, so here we are!
 I had written down these points just so I can look at them in the future because I liked them, I hope you enjoy reading them as much as I enjoyed noting them down.
+|I wasn't sure if anyone would be interested to read these types of blogs so I had ran the Twitter poll and got some decent response, so here we are!
+I had written down these points just so I can look at them in the future because I liked them, I hope you enjoy reading them as much as I enjoyed noting them down.

 If you have come this far, Congratulation!
 You have reached the end of the blog.
 Thank you for reading.